 Your IT professional (should you have one) will be able to handle this for you.
 Otherwise, we have written a knowledge base article that outlines how to install an SSL certificate on the server machine in your office.

 SSL certificates cost money.
 They are a security certificate purchased from your Internet Service Provider (ISP) or online that secure communication to your server by encrypting the data.

 SSL certificates cannot be purchased by Streamtime for our clients.

 Client access and passwords:

 If you have setup passwords inside Streamtime for your clients to access and view jobs and quotes these passwords are stored 'in the clear' and this does not comply with GDPR.
-We will be releasing a new version of Streamtime Classic - 14v5 to resolve this problem.
+We have released a new version of Streamtime Classic - 14v5 to resolve this problem.
 If you are using this feature, Instructions on how to update can be found here.

 Whilst the personal data you store in Streamtime Classic will require GDPR compliance, it's not the entire picture.
 Some steps you can take are: